WMBH

 WMBH (1560 AM, "Somo Sports Radio") is a radio station licensed to Joplin, Missouri.
-The station is a CBS Sports Radio affiliate.
+The station is a Infinity Sports Network affiliate, with some programming from the Vegas Stats & Information Network.
 Its programming is also carried by K268CP 101.3 FM, licensed to Joplin.

 History

 The station was first licensed, as KQYX, on August 14, 1962 to William B. Bell in Joplin.
-On July 25, 2001 the station engaged in a two-way call letter and format swap, with AM 1560 KQYX becoming WMBH and receiving a sports format, and AM 1450 WMBH becoming KQYX.
+On July 25, 2001, the station engaged in a two-way call sign and format swap, with AM 1560 KQYX becoming WMBH and receiving a sports format, and AM 1450 WMBH becoming KQYX.

 On October 9, 2006, WMBH flipped formats from talk/sports to urban contemporary as "1560 The Beat".

 In January 2022, WMBH rebranded as "Somo Sports Radio" and switched affiliations from Fox Sports Radio to CBS Sports Radio.